ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-JavaScript Hack: Turn Static Web Pages Into Interactive Dashboards - <a href="https://medium.com/codrift/javascript-hack-turn-static-web-pages-into-interactive-dashboards-1ebe35268596?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Hack That Let Me Add Dark Mode to My Site in Seconds - <a href="https://blog.stackademic.com/the-javascript-hack-that-let-me-add-dark-mode-to-my-site-in-seconds-e3bef85b071a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahad Ahad`**
+✍️ **posted by `Abdul Ahad`**

-<blockquote>How I Transformed Boring HTML Into a Live Data Playground
+<blockquote>Dark mode has become more than just a design trend — it’s a necessity.
+Users expect it, browsers encourage it, and honestly, my eyes thank…
-Continue reading on Codrift »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>2.
-How to Use JavaScript to Build a Real-Time Voting and Polling System - <a href="https://medium.com/codrift/how-to-use-javascript-to-build-a-real-time-voting-and-polling-system-a8456ab0bed3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Practical Examples of the Singleton Pattern in JavaScript - <a href="https://codebyumar.medium.com/5-practical-examples-of-the-singleton-pattern-in-javascript-b73e8cbd32d0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahad Ahad`**
+✍️ **posted by `CodeByUmar`**

-<blockquote>Turning Audience Feedback Into Live Results With Pure Frontend Magic
+<blockquote>Singletons ensure “only one instance” of something.
+Here are 5 real-world cases in JavaScript where that’s exactly what you need.
-Continue reading on Codrift »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-I Created a JavaScript Widget That Makes Any Website Multilingual Instantly - <a href="https://medium.com/codrift/i-created-a-javascript-widget-that-makes-any-website-multilingual-instantly-967a6560b872?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript Tricks That Made Me Feel Like a Senior Dev Overnight - <a href="https://blog.stackademic.com/7-javascript-tricks-that-made-me-feel-like-a-senior-dev-overnight-d13c3b7523a8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahad Ahad`**
+✍️ **posted by `Shahzaibasif`**

-<blockquote>How I Built a Seamless Language Switcher Without Relying on Heavy Frameworks
+<blockquote>I’ll be honest: I’ve spent years writing JavaScript the hard way.
+Loops where array methods could shine, spaghetti promises instead of…
-Continue reading on Codrift »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>4.
-How to Use JavaScript to Build a Real-Time Collaboration Board - <a href="https://blog.stackademic.com/how-to-use-javascript-to-build-a-real-time-collaboration-board-ebdde3e75db9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Debugging Wall: The Day a Silent JavaScript Bug Almost Broke Me - <a href="https://javascript.plainenglish.io/the-debugging-wall-the-day-a-silent-javascript-bug-almost-broke-me-08294f3b4d3f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**
+✍️ **posted by `Michael Preston`**

-<blockquote>Turning sticky notes into shared digital magic with nothing but JavaScript and a free real-time service
+<blockquote>How a single invisible bug taught me patience, process, and better debugging habits
-Continue reading on Stackademic »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-The Ultimate JavaScript Roadmap: Learn Step by Step - <a href="https://medium.com/@dev.shefali7/the-ultimate-javascript-roadmap-learn-step-by-step-d8ab93fdc43a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `devShefali`**

-<blockquote>The Simple Path to JavaScript Mastery
-Continue reading on Medium »</blockquote>

-<h3>6.
-I Created a JavaScript Tool That Turns Boring Forms Into Interactive Experiences - <a href="https://javascript.plainenglish.io/i-created-a-javascript-tool-that-turns-boring-forms-into-interactive-experiences-6588b7d60001?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Created a JavaScript App That Syncs Notes Across All My Devices Instantly - <a href="https://javascript.plainenglish.io/i-created-a-javascript-app-that-syncs-notes-across-all-my-devices-instantly-83bcb0e0c505?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Abdul Ahad`**

-<blockquote>How I transformed plain input fields into engaging, user-friendly journeys with a few clever tricks
+<blockquote>How I Built My Own Cross-Device Notes System Without a Heavy Backend
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+5 Angular Hacks That Make You Look Like a 10x Developer - <a href="https://medium.com/@saneekadam1326/5-angular-hacks-that-make-you-look-like-a-10x-developer-c7f1a431bd9a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Coding master`**

+<blockquote>Stop shipping slow pages and pretend performance.
+Apply these five pragmatic changes and watch your app feel instant.
+Continue reading on Medium »</blockquote>

+<h3>7.
+7 Simple Examples of the Observer Pattern in Vanilla JS - <a href="https://codebyumar.medium.com/7-simple-examples-of-the-observer-pattern-in-vanilla-js-16c24cb2be62?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodeByUmar`**

+<blockquote>Learn how to build your own publish/subscribe system in plain JavaScript, no frameworks required.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>